8. Windows Event Logs & Finding Evil - Skills Assessment

 Navigate to the bottom of this section and click on Click here to spawn the target system!

-RDP to [Target IP] using the provided credentials, examine the logs located in the C:\Logs\*
+RDP to [Target IP] using the provided credentials, examine the logs located in the C:\Logs\* directories, and answer the questions below.

 Questionsβ